Estimating population size using the network scale up method: Models

 \section{Models}

-Previous size estimates based on ``How many X's do you know?'' data have been computed using the network scale-up estimator.
-Let $y_{ik}$ be the number of people known by individual $i$, $i=1,\ldots,n$, in group $k$, $k=1,\ldots,K$, with group $K$ being of unknown size.
+Previous size estimates based on ``How many $X$'s do you know?'' data have been computed using the network scale-up estimator.
+Let $y_{ik}$ be the number of people known by individual $i$, $i=1,\ldots,n$, in group $k$, $k=1,\ldots,K$, with groups $1,\ldots,K-1$ being of known size and group $K$ of unknown size.
 (Note that there can be more than one group of unknown size, but we are using one to simplify the exposition.)
-Let $d_i$ be the number of people that respondent $i$ knows, also called the degree or personal network size.
-Also, let $N_k$ be the size of group $k$, and let $N$ be the total population.
+Let $d_i$ be the number of people that respondent $i$ knows, also called his or her degree or personal network size.
+Also, let $N_k$ be the size of group $k$, and let $N$ be the total population, which is taken to be known.

-The scale-up estimates are based on the assumption that $y_{ik} \sim \text{Binom}(d_i, \tfrac{N_K}{N})$, or that the number of people known by individual $i$ in group $k$ follows a binomial distribution.
+The scale-up estimates are based on the assumption that $y_{ik} \sim \operatorname{Binom}(d_i, \frac{N_K}{N})$, or that the number of people known by individual $i$ in group $k$ follows a binomial distribution.
 We refer to this as the scale-up model.
-From this model, \citet{killworth1998social,killworth1998estimation} derived the maximum likelihood estimator of $d_i$ as
+From this model, \citeauthor{killworth1998social} (\citeyear{killworth1998social,killworth1998estimation}) derived the maximum likelihood estimator of $d_i$ as

-Conditional on estimates $\widehat{d_i}$ of $d_i$, the maximum likelihood estimator of $N_K$, the size of the unknown population, is then
+Conditional on estimates $\hat{d}_i$ of $d_i$, the maximum likelihood estimator of $N_K$, the size of the unknown population, is then

 Equations \eqref{killworth.di} and \eqref{killworth.NK} are commonly referred to as the scale-up estimates.